 If you are in Florida and have been served with an out-of-state divorce, or are in another state and have been served with a Florida case – it is essential to have a good jurisdiction attorney to handle your case.
 It is possible to permanently lose your jurisdictional fight by doing any one of a number of things: sending a letter, calling the court, or showing up in court.
 There is a mechanism for fighting or contesting the jurisdiction of a court without sacrificing your case.
 The technical term is called a “special appearance” and it must be done in a very particular manner.

-Special Appearance – You Are There, But Are Not There
+Special Appearance – You Are There But Are Not There

 Every state has a fiction called a Special Appearance.
 That is a maneuver where you can show up, file documents, and fight jurisdiction without giving up the fight.
 The critical concern is how to avoid the consequences of the most basic court rule: the rule that states the second you show your face in court or the first document you file has the effect of surrendering to the jurisdiction of that state.
-A “Special Appearance” is a mechanism where you can show up and file paperwork all-the-while claiming that state is the improper place.
+A “Special Appearance” is a mechanism where you can show up and file paperwork all the while claiming that the state is the improper place.
 Special appearance documents are not a do-it-yourself procedure.
 One mistake and you are pretty much done.

 Conclusion on Jurisdictional Cases

 Our favorite cases are jurisdiction fights for divorce, custody, or paternity.
-They are complex, interesting, and present an incredible opportunity to push our client’s goals forward.
+They are complex, and interesting, and present an incredible opportunity to push our client’s goals forward.
 Sometimes we can plan on which jurisdiction offers the most advantages to our client and push in that direction.
 These are very interesting, very rewarding cases for our clients and we welcome the opportunity to discuss your situation.
 The divorce and custody attorneys at Ayo and Iken have handled quite a few jurisdiction disputes between various states.
 Because Florida is very close to Puerto Rico and we see a lot of dual-headed cases between those two areas.
 But we also have handled numerous cases between Florida and Georgia, Virginia, Ohio, Michigan, New York, California, and many other state jurisdictions.
-We are available to plan strategy, discuss advantages/disadvantages, and for consultations with attorneys in other states.
+We are available to plan strategy, discuss advantages/disadvantages, and consult with attorneys in other states.